com-lihaoyi/utest/readme.md

 }
 ```

 Tests defined using the `*` symbol are give the numerical names "0", "1", "2", etc..
-This is handy if you have a very large number of very simple test cases, but still want to be able to run them separately.
+This is handy if you have a very large number of very simple test cases (perhaps you've delegated the heavy lifting to a helper function), but still want to be able to run them separately.

 Results
 -------